 Working from my outline planting plans and descriptions of intended plant character, Kevock Garden Plants prepared detailed plant lists for approval, before supplying the plants and planting the garden.
 Since the garden's completion in 2015, the plants have been in the continuing care of former Kevock employee Alison MacDonald.

 This garden serves on many levels, by day and illuminated after dark.
 The furnished patio invites close-up inspection of the planting around the lower pond.
 An ascent of the hill offers places to linger, with further details to discover.
 The circular upper pond with trickling waterfall and aquatic flowers.
 Alternative pathways, surfaces, seats and carved stonework, with seasonal planting for sunlight and shade.
-Apple trees with rose scents enveloped by old stonework.
+Local heritage apple trees and fragrant roses enveloped by old stonework.

 My design for this conservation area garden included a sandstone storage shed, retaining wall, symmetrical flights of steps and two formal ponds.
 I introduced the owners to specialist conservation architect Roger Taylor of Tod & Taylor Architects, who obtained the statutory permissions for the new building work.
 The architect was appointed to project-manage all the construction, carried out by Forbes Davidson Ltd, whose stonemasons produced exemplary garden stonework.
 At regular site meetings I monitored construction progress to prevent possible design dilution, sourcing specialist hardware and fitting pond equipment as the project progressed.